sieteunoseis/timbers-wallpaper/README.md

 ## Version History

+### v2.7.1 (May 27, 2025)

+- Moved match row to just above the footer for better layout balance
+- Added more padding between logos, dates, and times for improved readability
+- Converted time format to 12-hour with compact AM/PM indicators (a/p)
+- Improved vertical spacing throughout the wallpaper

 ### v2.7.0 (May 27, 2025)

 - Redesigned match display to a horizontal layout with opponent logos in a single row
 - Simplified date format to MM/DD format under each opponent logo
-- Simplified time format without AM/PM under the date
 - Removed match borders and Timbers logos for cleaner design
 - Increased size of opponent logos for better visibility
 - Updated layout to better match official Timbers schedule aesthetics